 A successful YouTube channel achieves your goals as efficiently as possible in accordance with your strategy.
 Remember, you may need to fine-tune it along the way.
 Review your analytics monthly and see where you can make long-lasting improvements to your channel's performance.

-Tips and tricks for starting a YouTube channel
+4 Additional tips and tricks for starting a YouTube channel

 After covering everything above, you should be on your way to building an audience and maximizing your business' potential on YouTube.